Property tax: Germany

 The real property transfer tax (Grunderwerbssteuer) is imposed when a domestic property is sold or when the ownership is subject to change.
 The tax rate is set by the federal state in which the property is located.
 It ranges from 3.5 to 6.5 percent.
 It is a one-time payment which is levied on properties whose purchase price exceeds EUR 2.500 and is typically paid for by the buyer.
 The real property transfer tax is also levied if at least 95 percent interests in a partnership are transferred to new partners within five years or if at least 95 percent of the shares of a company, which owns a property, is transferred to a new shareholder.

 Greece

 Greece has a Municipal and a Government property tax.
 The municipal property tax (ΤΑΠ/ΔΤ/ΔΦ) is included in electricity bills and incorporates, among others, charges for street cleaning and lighting.
 The Government property tax (ENFIA) is a combination of the individual asset's tax based upon floor-area and a progressive real-estate wealth tax per individual which is based on the estimated net-worth of all properties and can reach 2%.

 Hong Kong

-In Hong Kong, the "property tax" is not an ad valorem tax; it is actually an income tax.
+In Hong Kong, the property tax is not an ad valorem tax; it is actually an income tax.
+The taxes that are levied on the value of real estates themselves are called rates and government rent instead.

 According to HK Inland Revenue Ordinance IRO s5B, property owners must pay this tax only if they received a consideration such as rental income for the year of assessment.
 The property tax is computed on the net assessable value at the standard rate.
 The period of assessment is from 1 April to 31 March.